Bahrain executes 2 in terrorism case decried by activists

-DUBAI, United Arab Emirates (AP) - Bahrain has executed two men convicted in a mass terrorism trial that activists have decried and that U.N. human rights experts had expressed concerns over.
+DUBAI, United Arab Emirates (AP) - Two men convicted in a mass terrorism trial were executed in Bahrain, the kingdom’s authorities announced Saturday in a case that activists have decried and that U.N. human rights experts had expressed concerns over.

+Activists identified the two as Ali al-Arab, 25, and Ahmed al-Malali, 24.
+The Bahrain Institute for Rights and Democracy said the two had exhausted all their legal appeals after being sentenced to death in a mass trial alongside 58 other men in January 2018.

-Attorney General Ahmed al-Hammadi said in a statement released on the Public Prosecution’s Instagram page on Saturday that the men, who were not named in the statement, were involved in terrorist operations that killed a security officer, among other charges.
+Attorney General Ahmed al-Hammadi said in a statement released on the Public Prosecution’s Instagram page that the individuals, who were not named in the statement, were involved in terrorist operations that killed a security officer, as well as in firing and wounding security forces, assisting in a prison riot, working with terrorist operatives in Iran and Iraq, possessing explosives and weapons illegally, and being involved in crimes against the state.

-U.N. human rights experts had appealed to Bahrain to halt their executions amid concerns they were coerced into making confessions through torture and did not receive a fair trial.
+U.N. human rights experts had appealed to Bahrain to halt their executions amid concerns the men were coerced into making confessions through torture and did not receive a fair trial.
+The two were arrested in February 2017 and allegedly prevent from attending their trial.
+They were also allegedly not provided legal counsel before their trial.

+The rights institute alleged that al-Arab was coerced into signing a confession while blindfolded and subjected to torture, including electric shocks and severe beatings.
+Al-Malali was allegedly shot during his arrest and was held incommunicado for a month before signing a confession.

+The tiny island nation off the coast of the Arabian Peninsula was rocked by a 2011 uprising backed by majority Shiites demanding greater rights from the Sunni-led monarchy.
+Bahrain crushed the protests with the help of Saudi Arabia and the United Arab Emirates, Sunni allies suspicious of Iran and opposed to growing Shiite influence in the region.

+In past years, Bahraini authorities have detained non-violent critics, dissolved a major Shiite opposition bloc and shut down an independent newspaper, forcing many Bahrainis into exile.
+Dozens were also stripped of their nationality.
+The government has, meanwhile, faced sporadic Shiite militant attacks on security forces.

-Bahrain said a third man was also executed, but he wasn’t identified and was convicted of murder in a separate trial unrelated to terrorism.
+Also Saturday, Bahrain’s attorney general said a third man was executed.
+The man wasn’t identified and was convicted of murder in a separate trial that appeared unrelated to terrorism.

 Sign up for Daily Newsletters